SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 This is duplicated three times for each TeamworkDeviceId, one for each software type being verified.

 > **Status:**
 Provides an update on the progress of the software update, e.g., 'Queued', 'InProgress, 'Successful'.
+'Failed'

 > **SID:**
 This is a unique identifier that is generated automatically for each update.